PTSD and Trauma Treatment

 Types of Treatment

-The different programs at The Summit Wellness Group all offer high levels of care but can be modified based on each of our client’s individual schedules.
+The different programs at The Summit Wellness Group all offer high levels of care.
+They can be modified based on each of our client’s individual schedules.
 Whatever someone’s needs or schedule, we have treatment plans available that will work to meet them where they are.
 And because PTSD is so often diagnosed alongside a substance use disorder, our more intensive plans offer the best chance of success.

-- Intensive Outpatient Program (IOP): This is our standard level of dual-diagnosis mental health and substance abuse treatment program that offers well-rounded care while also remaining extremely flexible.
+- Intensive Outpatient Program (IOP): This is our standard level of dual-diagnosis mental health and substance abuse treatment that offers well-rounded care while also remaining flexible.
 IOP is 9 hours per week and sessions are available during the day or evening.

-Along with those treatment programs, we incorporate a variety of treatment styles, each comprised of multiple treatment modes, techniques, and components.
+Along with those programs, we incorporate a variety of treatment styles, each comprised of multiple modes, techniques, and components.
 These aim to provide someone with the most tools with which they can begin the healing process and overcome PTSD and substance abuse.
 These include:

 - Cognitive-Behavioral Therapy